Eco Sit in Santa Cruz

 There are many ways to engage with Zen practice.
 The primary way of our tradition is zazen (meditation).
 On this page you will find short descriptions of various practices and information on what is available.

-Zoom Zazen – daily at 6 am Pacific Time in Australia (12pm noon in California).
+Zoom Zazen – Monday to Saturday at 6 am Canberra time (11am Sunday to Friday in California).
 We sit for 40 minutes and then have a short 10 minute service, followed by 10-15 minutes discussion for those who would like to stay on.
 It is fine to join late or leave early, as it is better for you to be there just a little than not at all.
 Just click on the link on the Home page.
 There is a time converter if you are in other locations.